andrewcumming/phys512/_sources/outline.md

 - *A brief introduction to machine learning.* Example application to high energy physics data.

+- *Performance considerations*.
+What factors influence performance.
+Options for compiled Python and linking to C and Fortran.

 These topics will be illustrated with a range of different physics applications, such as simulating the propagation of electromagnetic waves in plasmas, numerical solutions of the Schrodinger equation, thermal instabilities and non-linear oscillators, fitting gravitational wave data, and other examples.